neilanshchauhan/Adidas-US-Sales-Analysis/README.md

 - **Units Sold**: Number of units sold. 📦
 - **Total Sales**: Total revenue from the sale. 💰
 - **Operating Profit**: Profit earned from the sale. 📈
+- **Operating Margin**: Percentage of revenue that remains as profit after covering operating costs. 📉
+- **Sales Method**: The approach or channel through which the sale was conducted (e.g., Online, In-store). 🛒

 ---